mthh/QgisDistanceCartogramPlugin/help/source/index.rst

 =========================================

 The method we propose allows the use of a travel time matrix to move the points of the dataset around a reference point (whose location will remain unchanged).
-The calculation for calculating the new position of the points is done in several steps:
+The calculation of the new position of the points is done in several steps:

 * Calculation of the Euclidean distance between the reference point (*labeled* **64445** *in our example*) and each of the other points.
 * Use of travel times and this distance to calculate a speed between the reference point and each of the other points